Aquaverse/AlphaQRCodeReaderViewController/README.md

 #### Manually

-[Download](https://github.com/YannickL/QRCodeReaderViewController/archive/master.zip) the project and copy the `QRCodeReaderViewController` folder into your project and then simply `#import "QRCodeReaderViewController.h"` in the file(s) you would like to use it in.
+[Download](https://github.com/YannickL/AlphaQRCodeReaderViewController/archive/master.zip) the project and copy the `AlphaQRCodeReaderViewController` folder into your project and then simply `#import "AlphaQRCodeReaderViewController.h"` in the file(s) you would like to use it in.

 ## Contribution